RDMA: Cost Effective Agent-Driven Rare Disease Mining from Electronic Health Records: Explicit Methodology

 Once we have assembled a set of verified and matched entities, we compare them against historically mined data, which may include previous agent-based mining attempts or human-annotated data \cite{dong2023ontology_poor_annotations} that contained flaws.

-\textbf{Preliminary Filtering.} Before applying our RDMA refinement (Figure \ref{fig:ex_annotation}), we filter out known incorrect keywords and add known rare disease mentions, as detailed in Table \ref{tab:Filtering_Details}.
-These changes significantly impact the dataset statistics (Table \ref{tab:filtering_results}), reducing annotations from 1,073 to 333.
-We use this filtered dataset for evaluations in Section \ref{sec: Results RD Mention Refinement}.

-\textbf{Agentic Dataset Refinement.} Given an initially noisy dataset, we re-verify existing labels by comparing them against newly mined annotations.
+\textbf{Agentic Dataset Refinement.} Given a human or model predicted set of annotations, we re-verify existing mined entities by comparing them against newly mined annotations from RDMA.
+In comparing two sets of mined entities, we can compute pseudo-true positives, false positives, and false negatives.
 Similar to human verification of true positives, false negatives, and false positives, our agent analyzes these categories using the verification reasoning steps defined in Section \ref{sec:verify-and-implication-reasoning}.
 Let $TP$, $FN$, and $FP$ represent the sets of true positives, false negatives, and false positives respectively.
 For each entity $e \in TP \cup FN \cup FP$, we apply the following rules:

-This refinement process ensures that annotations requiring expert judgment are flagged appropriately, while clear agreements between the original and new annotations are accepted without further review.
+Here, flag(e) indicates whether human expert judgment is required for a mined rare disease entity.
+The key idea here is that if we assume there exists noise in both mining attempts, a tertiary check is required to gauge whether or not an entity is correct.
+If the agent decides that a true positive or false negative, and a false positive a rare disease, then such disagreeable cases are flagged for human supervision.